yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 ### 4. Working with Actors

-Actors (players, objects, doors, etc.) are passed to your event callbacks.
+Unreal Engine Actors (players, objects, doors, etc.) are passed to your event callbacks.
 You can read their variables and call their functions:

 ```lua
 ListenToEvent("ActorSpawned", function(targetActor)